Signed in as:

 A lot of companies nowadays like to say they are "more than" this or "more than" that.
 It's become something of a cliche.
 Okay, then.
 What does it mean in our case?
 Well, on a superficial level it of course has to do with the literal fact that we offer more than just Dog Walking services.
 We do Poop Scooping and Pet Sitting as well.
 But that isn't the main thing we're trying to get at here.
 I guess you could say it's about more than that *facepalm.*

 The point we want to get across is that Burton and Dogs is about dogs, but it's about people too.
 It's a prosocial company.
-The goal is to generate revenue by providing amazing pet care services and then use the profits from those services to fund creative welfare programs designed to elevate people.
-Mental health programs, subsidized housing programs, programs that feed the hungry, and employment programs that assist with maintaining clean environments in our community.
-In fact, each of these areas is represented by a color on our logo.
+The goal is to generate revenue by providing amazing pet care services and then use the profits from those services to fund creative programs designed to elevate people in four areas of focus, each of which is represented by a color on our logo.

 According to the National Institute of Mental Health, about half of the U.S. population was affected by a diagnosable mental illness of some kind in 2022.
 The same data shows that 6% of adults qualified as SMI (Seriously Mentally Ill).